 Meet Betsy Harris, former Circuit President serving rodeo for 39 years!

-Betsy started as a rodeo secretary, then a timer, then a stock contractor and then she became the circuit treasurer.
-She also served as the Circuit Secretary before becoming the Circuit President in 1997.
-She served as the president for 20 years.
+Betsy started as a rodeo secretary, moving to a timer, then a stock contractor and then she became the circuit treasurer.
+She also served as the circuit secretary before becoming the circuit president in 1997, where she served as the president for 20 years.

 You can imagine what a rodeo committee member like Betsy has seen over the last 39 years.
 “The best thing I have seen over the years is growth.
 Back in 1979, we were starving for money to make our rodeo work.
 We were scraping to get money for a place to host the rodeo, awards, and prize money, and this was in the day when there were no sponsors.
 From then until today, if someone could see the differences in the caliber of rodeos we put on now compared to what we did before, it’s just phenomenal.”

 Betsy sure has some good stories from over the years, including some true favorites.
 “About eight years ago, we put on our rodeo, and we had Keith Isley as the rodeo clown.
 He is typically a very big prankster with fans in the stands.
 However, the committee decided to play a prank on him during an actual rodeo performance.
 With his spontaneity, in the middle of the performance, we could tell we got him good.
 He knew we pranked him, but he never let the crowd in on it.”
 We know far too well, there were probably many more pranks pulled over the years!

 There are many challenges a circuit president can face.
 “You consistently try to keep everyone happy; the facility staff, the committee, the contestants, your contracted personnel, and, of course, the attendees.
 Coordinating these pieces to make it all come to fruition is a challenge.
 You certainly learn to multitask.”
 It takes a village, and we have learned that ourselves over the years, hosting the RAM National Circuit Finals Rodeo!